YottaDB/YDBDoc/MessageRecovery/errors.rst

 All YottaDB Components Error: An element used to manage global buffers is invalid, so YottaDB has reset it; this message should appear only if there is a hardware issue or an abnormal termination.

-Action: Not required, but YottaDB recommends an investigation to indentify a possible cause.
+Action: Not required, but YottaDB recommends an investigation to identify a possible cause.

 -------------------